cad324/Trend-Global/documents/design-journey.md

   - There will also be custom form validation for the contact page form.

     - Reason: It would make it easier for our clients to check that the user is entering valid information.

+  - Users will have the option to filter the images in the jewelry collection.

+    - Reason: This will make searching for items and comparing them easier

+  - We will also include hover effects for when the clients moves the cursor on an images

+    - This will focus on the current image and look pleasant in general too.